 Now you’re ready to register your domain name.
 Again, it’s a good idea to act quickly.
 There are at least 33,000 domains registered daily, and you could lose out on the perfect domain if you don’t act soon.

-Head to the Hostinger tab and click Add to Cart next to your favorite domain name.
-Hostinger will do a quick check to confirm the domain is available.
-Finally, click Continue to Cart to initiate the purchase.
+Head back to Bluehost and click Add to Cart next to your favorite domain name.
+Bluehost will do a quick check to confirm the domain is available.
+Finally, click Proceed to initiate the purchase.